Introduction to Data Breach

-3. Network/Social attack – This could be further divided into two attacks named a Network attack and the other as a Social attack.
-Let’s discuss each of them one by one.
-Let’s first discuss Network attacks.
+c.
+Network/Social Attack: This could be further divided into two attacks: a Network attack and a Social attack.

-4. Ex-Filtration – Once the intruder gets access to the organization network, then the intruder reaches easily to sensitive data, which is highly confidential to misuse it.
+d.
+Ex-Filtration: Once the intruder gets access to the organization network, the intruder easily reaches sensitive data, which is highly confidential to misuse it.
 The intruder can use this sensitive data in any way it wants to access it.

 2. Why does it Occur?

 Well, I think it’s self-explanatory, and there are many reasons to discuss why do data breaches actually happen?
 Well, there could be not one but many reasons why this data breach happens.
 It could be for research purposes, data misuse, online fraud, or maybe an endless number of reasons.

 3. What happens in a Data Breach?

 A data breach generally follows one common process: intruder examining the network, finding the loophole in the system, and finally exploiting it with either a network or social attack.
 Once an intruder is inside the organization, he could access sensitive data without any supervision.

 4. How to Prevent a Data Breach?

 A few of the common ways to prevent it are as follows:

 - Keeping only relevant data on the network.